 Chiropractor: Job Duties, Employment Outlook, and Educational Requirements

-A chiropractor manipulates or adjusts the spine to correct misalignments that can cause health problems in the musculoskeletal and nervous systems.
+A chiropractor manipulates or adjusts the spine and other skeletal joints to correct misalignments that can cause health problems in the musculoskeletal and nervous systems.
+Like medical doctors, they need to assess a patient's medical history and conduct medical interviews to assess a patient's condition.
+They must also be able to assess the placement of the spine and other joints to find misalignments and then adjust them by hand.
+These doctors may also use x-rays.
 The following chart provides an overview about a career as a chiropractor.

 |Degree Required||Doctor of Chiropractic (D.C.)|